-Although it’s sometimes called Floppy Baby Syndrome, Hypotonia is the medical term used to describe abnormally low muscle tone.
+Hypotonia is the medical term for abnormally low muscle tone, sometimes also referred to as Floppy Baby Syndrome.
 Normally, even relaxed muscles have a very small amount of contraction that gives them a springy feel and provides some resistance to passive movement.
 It is not the same as muscle weakness, although hypotonia and weakness can often go hand in hand.
 Muscle tone is regulated by signals that travel from the brain to the nerves and tell the muscles to contract.
 Hypotonia does not affect intelligence.
 Pediatric therapy helps children overcome hypotonia; the primary treatment for most children with congenital hypotonia is occupational and physical therapy.

 Hypotonia can be seen in children with Down syndrome, cerebral palsy, autism spectrum disorder, muscular dystrophy, Marfan’s syndrome, and Sensory Processing Disorder (not an official DSM diagnosis), among other diagnoses.
 Sometimes, the cause of hypotonia remains a mystery, with no clear diagnosis.
 Hypotonia can happen from damage to the brain, spinal cord, nerves, or muscles.
 The damage can be from trauma, environmental factors, or genetic, muscle, or central nervous system disorders.